jankais3r/VirtualHPS/README.md

 3) On first launch of VirtualHPS enter the copied calibration data.

+### Alternative use-cases
+My primary motivation for developing VirtualHPS was to allow the use of Looking Glass displays with applications running within virtual machines.
+However, there are at least two other cases where it might come handy:
+#### 1) Render farms
+You might want to pre-render large amount of content for your display.
+VirtualHPS v1.0.1 added an option to render to a regular display, so you no longer have to have Looking Glass connected to the rendering machine.
+This allows to render volumetric scenes on multiple machines at the same time.

+#### 2) Multiple display management
+Let's say you are a museum with 20 Looking Glass displays all over the exhibition floor.
+These displays play pre-rendered videos from network-connected thin clients.
+Every time you wanted to update the content in the past, you had to physically fetch each of the 20 screens and connect them to your computer one by one in order to have the calibration data available.
+With VirtualHPS that is no longer necessary.
+Create a `calibration.txt` file once for each of the displays and use them to render the content without the need to plug in each of the displays.

 ### Debugging
 Launch VirtualHPS.exe from a command line to receive debug messages.

 <img src="https://github.com/jankais3r/VirtualHPS/raw/main/img/debug.png" width="600">

 ### Windows-based holo apps
 If you are looking for some cool Windows holo apps, check out the following links: